Morphl-AI/MorphL-Model-Publishers-Churning-Users/README.md

 The connector runs daily and it can also be used to retrieve historical data (for backfilling).

+You can read about integrating the MorphL data science project with Cassandra [here](cassandra_schema/README.md).

 ### Training Pipeline

 All components from this pipeline are run on a weekly basis.